-PHAA members who qualify under Rule 237 as an Amateur, will automatically become a Masters Amateur on the 1st August following their 50th Birthday.
+PHAA members who qualify under Rule 237 as an Amateur, will be considered a Masters Amateur on or after the date of their 50th birthday as of the 1st August.
 Proof of age will be required on application by providing a copy of Driver's License or Birth Certificate.
-All rules pertaining to Masters Amateur eligibility and criteria will be according to rules used for PHAA Amateur Program Financial members of the PHAA who are current Amateurs may apply for Masters Amateur endorsement.
+All rules pertaining to Masters Amateur eligibility and criteria will be according to rules used for PHAA Amateur Program

+Financial members of the PHAA who are current Amateurs may apply for Masters Amateur endorsement.
 Masters Amateur endorsement entitles an Amateur to compete in Masters Amateur classes once a fee has been paid and the application processed.
 Masters Amateurs must not compete on a different horse at the same show in the same category in Amateur classes.